chauff/cse1500-web-transcripts/Lecture-3.md

 1. Pick a control, e.g. a `button`.
 2. Pick an event, e.g. a `click`.
 3. Write a JavaScript function: what should happen when the event occurs, e.g. an `alert` message may appear.
-4. Attach the function to the even **on** the control.
+4. Attach the function to the event **on** the control.

 If you want to examine how existing Web applications make use of events, the browser developer tools will help you once more.
-On Firefox, the HTML pane allows you to explore which events are attached to which controls and with a click on the event itself, you can dig into the callback function as seen here:
+On Firefox, the HTML panel allows you to explore which events are attached to which controls and with a click on the event itself, you can dig into the callback function as seen here:

 ![Exploring events](img/L3-event-listeners.png)